University of Vermont Goldwater Scholarship Award Winners:

-Susan Leggett ’13 was named a 2012 Goldwater Scholar.
-A biochemistry major, Susan has been conducting research on lung fibrosis in the Department of Pathology at the College of Medicine with Dr. Yvonne Janssen-Heininger.
+A biochemistry major, Susan Leggett '13 conducted research on lung fibrosis in the Department of Pathology at UVM's College of Medicine with Dr. Yvonne Janssen-Heininger.
 She also co-authored a publication in the American Journal of Respiratory Cell and Molecular Biology.
-This work builds on her previous research experiences; she’s been actively involved in research with Dr. Dwight Matthews and Dr. Chris Landry in the Chemistry department.
-Her strong research background aligns with her interest in medicine; she is also a part of UVM’s highly competitive premedical enhancement program, and she is a regular volunteer at Fletcher Allen Hospital.
+This work built on her previous research experiences; she was actively involved in research with Dr. Dwight Matthews and Dr. Chris Landry in the Chemistry department.
+Her strong research background aligns with her interest in medicine; she was also a part of UVM’s highly competitive premedical enhancement program, and she is a regular volunteer at Fletcher Allen Hospital.

-In addition to her work in the lab, Susan has been recognized as an outstanding student at UVM.
+In addition to her work in the lab, Susan was consistently recognized as an outstanding student at UVM.
 In 2010 she received the Chemical Rubber Company award, which acknowledges outstanding students in UVM’s chemistry classes.
 She has also received the Lewis Scholarship and has been on the Dean’s List throughout her academic career.

 David Bernstein '13, Goldwater Honorable Mention

-Originally from Huntington, Vermont, David is an outstanding Nordic skier and avid outdoorsman.
-After he graduates from UVM he plans to pursue a PhD. in biomedical engineering and start a biotechnology firm where he wants to work on projects that improve healthcare outcomes and quality of life for patients.
+Originally from Huntington, Vermont, Bernstein is an outstanding Nordic skier and avid outdoorsman.
+He is currently working on his PhD. in biomedical engineering at Boston University.
+Ultimately he aspires to start a biotechnology firm where he wants to work on projects that improve healthcare outcomes and quality of life for patients.